geraldmc/algo-bio/Program-HW1/README.md

 │       ├── __init__.py
 │       └── io.py
 ```
-To run the program change directories `cd Program-HW1` and execute the file named `driver.py` as described previously.
+To run the program change directories `cd Program-HW1` and execute the file named `driver.py` as described.
 For purposes of this assignment (to test parsing of input and writing of output) please enter the following at the command prompt:

 ```
 >> python driver.py -file
 ```

 You will be prompted for paths to input and output files.
 You may direct the resulting output to a specified file or to the console.
-Choosing `Yes` will send the output to a named file.
-If you unzip the supplied code then the data file as specified in the assignment will be available under the directory `./data` as indicated below.
+Choosing `Yes` sends the output to a named file.
+If you unzip the supplied code then the assignment-provided data file will be available under the directory `./data` as indicated below.

 ```
 Enter input path: ./data/LabStrassenInput.txt